Functional Distribution Networks (FDN): Experiments

 \subsection{Results}

-\paragraph{Discussion.} Across the three tasks (Table~\ref{tab:step-unified}, \ref{tab:sine-unified}, \ref{tab:quad-unified} in Appendix~\ref{app:baseline}), FDNet’s\footnote{\textit{Terminology.} \emph{FDN} denotes the framework.
-We use \emph{FDNet} for the specific architectures considered in the experiments.} core strength is \emph{calibration by scale}: on \textbf{step} and \textbf{quadratic}, both IC–FDNet and LP–FDNet achieve MSE–Var slopes close to the ideal ($b\!\approx\!1$; e.g., $b\!\in\![1.04,1.25]$) with small intercepts, while maintaining strong rank agreement (Spearman $\rho\!\ge\!0.85$, often $=1.0$ on quadratic).
-In these regimes, FDNet’s predictive variance increases in lock–step with difficulty ($\Delta$Var large) and its selective abstention is competitive (AURC low–moderate).
-Importantly, classical baselines that fit ID sharply (e.g., Dropout, Ensembles) show \emph{mis-scaled} uncertainties on these tasks (very large $b$ on quadratic and step), indicating that even when they rank hard points reasonably well, their variance does not track the magnitude of the error.
+\paragraph{Toy tasks.} Across the three toy tasks (Tables~\ref{tab:step-unified}--\ref{tab:quad-unified}; Figure~\ref{fig:toy-msevar-grid}), FDN’s core strength is scale calibration under smooth shifts.
+On the step and quadratic tasks, IC-/LP-FDNet achieve MSE--Var slopes closer to the ideal $b \approx 1$ with strong rank agreement (Spearman $\rho$ close to 1) and large positive $\Delta\text{Var}$, so predictive variance increases in lock-step with difficulty.
+This comes at the cost of higher AURC and $\Delta\text{CRPS}$ than the sharpest baselines on the step task, while on the quadratic task their AURC and $\Delta\text{CRPS}$ are broadly comparable.
+In contrast, several classical baselines that fit ID sharply (e.g., Deep Ensembles, BayesNet) exhibit much steeper MSE--Var fits ($b \gg 1$) and smaller increases in variance ($\Delta\text{Var}$), indicating sharper but less conservative uncertainty even when they rank hard points reasonably well.

-On the \textbf{sine} task—our most oscillatory OOD setting—the picture flips.
-All methods suffer, but FDNet’s \emph{magnitude calibration} deteriorates (very large $b$ with negative $a$), despite excellent ranking ($\rho\!\ge\!0.93$).
-FDNet (and MLPDropoutNet) do raise variance substantially OOD ($\Delta$Var $\approx 3$), yet the error explodes faster than the variance grows (huge $\Delta$MSE), yielding poor AURC.
-In contrast, DeepEnsembleNet and Gaussian HyperNet see far smaller error increases (much lower $\Delta$MSE), which mechanically keeps their AURC low even though their ranking can be weak (e.g., $\rho=0.28$ for Ensembles).
-The takeaway is that \emph{AURC blends both calibration and absolute error growth}: excellent rank calibration cannot compensate for large OOD error if the scale is under-estimated.